lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 * Use quaternions for rotations which are more efficient.
 * Use specific methods for rotating and translating matrices which are optimized for those operations.

+ ## Particles revisited

+With the support of instanced renderding we can also improve the performance for the particles rendering.
+Particles are the best use case for this.

+In order to support particles we must prvide support for texture atlas.
+This can be achived by adding a new VBO with textre offsets for instanced rendering.
+But, instead of adding a new VBO we will set all the instance attributes inside a single VBO.
+The next figure shows the concept.
+We are packing up all the attributes inside a single VBO.
+The values will change per each instance.

+*** IMAGE ***

 **CHAPTER IN PROGRESS**